Eusebius of Alexandria: Works

+The homilies cover a variety of subjects, and the author is one of the earliest patristic witnesses to the doctrine regarding the descent of Christ into Hell.

+A list of homilies with the complete text was printed by Mai, and reprinted in Migne.
+The "Sermo de Confusione Diaboli" was published with an introduction by Rand in "Modern Philology", II, 261.

-The homilies attributed to Eusebius of Alexandria enjoyed some renown in the Eastern Church in the sixth and seventh centuries.
+These homilies attributed to Eusebius of Alexandria enjoyed some renown in the Eastern Church in the sixth and seventh centuries.

 The discourses belong probably to the fifth or sixth century, and possibly originated in Alexandria.
 They deal with the life of Jesus of Nazareth and with questions of ecclesiastical life and practice.
 Their literary character is not quite clear; while most of them are adapted for public delivery, many are written in the style of ecclesiastical pronouncements.

+The homilies were translated into Latin soon after they were written.
+While this translation does not survive, many of the homilies in the popular 7th century Latin collection of homilies known as Eusebius Gallicanus make identical points in similar language.